pratikjagrut/go-tutorial/README.md

 # go-tutorial

-This repo could be consider as a collection of various golang constructs.
+This repo could be considered as a collection of examples of various Golang constructs or topics or concepts.

+Each directory in this repo contains a `README.md` which explains the topic and a `main.go` which has a relevant code.

+The programmers are pretty much basic for easy understanding of concepts.

 ## Contents